Event Subscription Service v4

 - Your HTTPS server endpoint must be accessible from the public web with a non-self-signed certificate.
 The certificate should be signed by a known Certificate Authority and should be reachable through DNS.

-- We strongly recommend you use the certificate Common Name as the authentication mechanism.
-If you rely on the certificate Serial Number or the certificate itself, please be aware that at the beginning of each year the certificate will be re-issued and you have to update your authentication mechanisms.
+If you decide not to follow that approach and rely on the certificate Serial Number or the certificate itself, please be aware that at the beginning of each year the certificate will be re-issued and you have to update your authentication mechanisms.

 Concur-Signature.
 If you decide to use this authentication method you will need our Public Key.